 Though smallholder farmers rely primarily on family members to produce crops, they may hire some permanent or temporary workers to assist with farm activities.
 Members were no more likely than non-members to report sufficient access to labor for cocoa production during the last production season.
 However, members reported that, on average, 0.26 more members of the household worked on the family cocoa farm that season than reported by non-members (statistically different from zero at 99% confidence).
 Figure 4 demonstrates the number of household men and women allocated to a variety of cocoa farm tasks, by membership status.
 Though household women participate in farm tasks in lower proportions than do men, they engage in similar activities.
-Focus groups confirmed that men and women primarily share on-
+Focus groups confirmed that men and women primarily share onfarm tasks.
+However, it appears that men predominantly take responsibility for pruning and transport.